Teredell/FCC/ES6/ES6 README.md

 lesson 1: mostly that using let over var will catch re-use errors lesson 2: also that using let instead of var will cause the variable to have local scope rather than global which can cause issues.
-(honestly, i'll use let, but people just need to use different variable names i think)
+(honestly, i'll use let, but people just need to use different variable names i think) lesson 3: using const for variables that are read only - also use CAPS to name them